Rethinking LLM Watermark Detection in Black-Box Settings: A Non-Intrusive Third-Party Framework¶

 Loss & Training¶

-The proxy model is fine-tuned via conditional negative log-likelihood SFT.
+The proxy model is fine-tuned via conditional Negative Log-Likelihood (SFT).
 Ensemble weights are learned via logistic regression on an augmented validation set.
-Detection thresholds are calibrated by controlling the false positive rate.
+The detection threshold is calibrated by controlling the FPR.

 Key Experimental Results¶